BristolRSE/bristolrse.github.io/source/how-tos/windows_dev_vm.rst

 .. admonition:: What is this page about?

-   How to set up a Windows development virtual machine
+   How to set up a Windows development virtual machine (on a MacOS host with Parallels hypervisor)

 Windows VM images are `available from Microsoft <https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/>`_ for use with VMWare, Hyper-V, VirtualBox, and Parallels are available and are ~20 GB in size.